My Rating: 4/5

 The worldbuilding is huge in scale and because of this the characters are almost irrelevant compared to the larger forces at work.
 I say almost, because there are individuals who, at times, take control of their own future or present – psychohistory be damned!

 In a lot of book reviews, I can talk about the characters a lot but because of the genre and the style, there isn’t much to talk about!
 Despite that, the main characters we meet are all quite individual and – for the most part – are interesting to follow.

-In this section, I briefly go through each part of the book which I’ve used as subtitles for the review.
+In this section, I briefly go through each part of Foundation which I’ve used as subtitles for the book review.